Q: What is a family therapist or a systemic psychotherapist?

 Q: What can I expect at the first session?

 It is normal to feel nervous for the first session, but being prepared and knowing what to expect can help calm your nerves.

-If it is your first time to The Adelphi, please allow enough time to find the office.
-It is located on the 5th floor, which is accessible from the car-park/fireman lift.
+If it is your first appointment with us, please allow enough time to find the office at Orchard Shopping Centre on Orchard Road.
+It is located on the 8th floor, which is accessible from the lift lobby on the ground floor, which is accessed from Orchard Road.
 In your first session, the therapist will spend an additional 15 minutes to explain about confidentiality, payment and cancellation policies, and to sign consent for treatment forms.
 The therapist will begin the session by asking questions about you and your family.
 Be open, honest and feel free to ask questions back.
 Be prepared to share information about why you are seeking help now.
 If you have been referred by another professional, it will be helpful to bring in any notes or the letter relating to your referral.

 Q: How long is a session?